neuefische/wd-flipped-classroom-curriculum/sessions/html-and-the-web/README.md

 - Revisit the question that was posed in the beginning of the session and try to answer it with a few phrases.
-- Why do we WANT to write semantic HTML?
-Click [here](#the-benefits-of-writing-semantic-html-are) for the answer

 ---